 Internet freedom faces its largest threat to date: a new partnership between Google and an organisation funded largely by billionaire capitalist vulture, George Soros.
-The new partnership, also backed by the Bill and Melinda Gates Foundation, will “fact-check” news stories on the internet and deem if they are worthy or not of your attention.
+The new partnership, also backed by the Bill and Melinda Gates Foundation, will “fact-check” news stories on the Internet and deem if they are worthy or not of your attention.

-Erica Anderson, Partnerships Manager at Google News Lab, made the little known announcement in late October 2017, that Google will partner with the International Fact-Checking Network (IFCN), based at the Poynter Institute; largely backed by Soros’ Open Societies Foundation.
+Erica Anderson, Partnerships Manager at Google News Lab, made the little known announcement in late October 2017, that Google will partner with the International Fact-Checking Network (IFCN), based at the Poynter Institute; largely funded by Soros’ Open Societies Foundation.
 Ms Anderson thinks this move is okay.

-Shortly before the partnership occurred, Soros was criticised for donating $18 billion to his foundation, an organisation known to incite and “colour revolutions” and sway long term political agendas.
-Some of these agendas include the installation of US friendly governments.
+Shortly before the partnership occurred, Soros was criticised for donating $18 billion to his foundation, an organisation known to incite and “colour revolutions,” and sway long-term political agendas.
+Some of these agendas include the installation of US-friendly governments.